SAP/fsm-sdk/README.md

 ##### lastChanged

-The `lastChanged`-field is used for optimistic locking.
+The `lastChanged` field is used for optimistic locking.
 It's like a version-key you have to provide in order to update an object.